Musical baby names might mean favorites borrowed from songs – Jude, maybe. Or Delilah. (Song titles feature an astonishing number of girl names.)

 Harmony – Harmony does double duty as a virtue name – it comes from a Greek word meaning agreement.
 But Harmony definitely works as a musical name, too, bringing to mind images of barbershop quartets and the like.
 Legendary namer Joss Whedon gave the name to a cheerleander-turned-vampire on Buffy the Vampire Slayer, but along with Willow and Xander, Harmony’s popularity has extended well beyond the show’s initial run.
-Harmony ranked #201 in 2013.

 Viola – You wouldn’t name your baby cello, but the slightly-larger-than-a-violin-sized instrument has a different origin than the given name.
 As a name, Viola is a cousin to Violet, made literary by Shakespeare in his play Twelfth Night.
-Viola hasn’t cracked the US Top 1000 since the 1970s, but she was a Top 100 staple in the late nineteenth and early twentieth centuries.
+Viola hasn’t cracked the US Top 1000 since the 1970s, but it was a Top 100 staple in the late nineteenth and early twentieth centuries.

-Chord – An actor called Chord Overstreet on Glee – what could be more perfect?
+Chord – An actor called Chord Overstreet spent a few seasons on Glee – what could be more perfect?
 And yes, it is his real name.
 Chord fits with short names for boys, like Gage and Luke.
 A chord is simply a set of three or more notes, and the term comes from accord – agreement, harmony.
 Incidentally, Chord Overstreet has a sister named – wait for it – Harmony.

 Fife – You might hear a fleeting reference to a Fife and Drum Corps, but that’s only in every day speech if you live in Colonial Williamsburg.
 A fife is a pipe – as in Piper and Pfeiffer.
 It’s actually a specific kind of wooden instrument, sort of like a piccolo, and they were big in military bands.
 In 2002, Patrick Dempsey named his daughter Tallulah Fyfe, but that might be a reference to Scottish history instead of a musical one.
 Still, in our age of Vale and Blue, why not Fife?